JuliaLogging/TensorBoardLogger.jl/docs/src/index.md

 ```

 !!! note
-    To log images to the *Image* backend of TensorBoard you must also install
+    If you need to log Images, you must also install `ImageMagick`
-    `ImageMagick`.
-You won't need to import it.
+    (on MacOS, you will also need `QuartzImageIO`).
+    You only need to install those dependencies, and you will never need to load them.
     ```
     ] add ImageMagick
     ```